 Mary Catherine Jessee, Proofreader Copy Editor: I graduated with my Neuroscience degree from Tulane University Class in 2016.
 When I’m not working in the lab, I enjoy listening to and creating music.

-“Make a More Inclusive Syllabus with Tulane’s Accessible Syllabus Project” The Chronicle of Higher Education, June 24, 2016
+“Make a More Inclusive Syllabus with Tulane’s Accessible Syllabus Project” The Chronicle of Higher Education, Prof Hacker, 24 June 2016

 “Tulane’s Accessible Syllabus Site” Peer Reviewed by MERLOT, California State Digital Resources Database

-Featured on teaching center websites and university pedagogy blogs, including Wake Forest, UC Berkeley, Boise State University, Ohio State, Penn State, University of Vermont, University of Colorado, San Francisco State, St. Cloud State, DePaul, Stetson, Rochester Institute of Technology, Polk State College, Metropolitan State University of Denver, Innovative Course Learning Group, and SETDA EdTech Update.
-(Updated 5-2017)
+Featured on university teaching center websites and disability sites, including DO-IT, Wake Forest, UC Berkeley, Penn State, Johns Hopkins, University of Texas, University of Houston, University of Vermont, University of Colorado, University of Missouri, Boise State University, Ohio State, San Francisco State, Mount Holyoke, St. Cloud State, DePaul, Stetson, Rochester Institute of Technology, Humboldt State, Polk State College, Central Michigan University, Metropolitan State University of Denver, Portland Community College, Innovative Course Learning Group, Academic Ableism, and SETDA EdTech Update.
+(Updated 5-2018)